mui/material-ui/docs/src/pages/careers/developer-experience-engineer.md

 You have a lot of feedback, more than we can process.
 It's an opportunity to challenge the state of the art in the React component dev tool space.

-Our solution empowers React developers to build awesome applications – hundreds of thousands of developers use MUI every month.
+Our solution empowers React developers to build awesome applications faster – we see over a million developers on MUI's docs every month. – hundreds of thousands of developers use MUI every month.

 ## About the role